 People are talking about Isagenix, so we thought it a good idea to take a closer look into the product ingredients, side effects, customer service and clinical support.
 We read user comments from hundreds of dieters all over the web.
 We took this information, summarized and compacted to give you the bottom line.

-Combine Isagenix with a proven fat burner such as Leptigen
+to combine Isagenix with a proven fat burner such as Leptigen for better results.

 What You Need to Know